-If your vehicle is equipped with the content theft-deterrent/alarm system and your fog lamp switch is on, the fog lamps may flash along with the parking lamps to indicate operation of the content theft-deterrent/alarm system.
+If your vehicle has the content theft-deterrent/alarm system and your fog lamp switch is on, the fog lamps may flash along with the parking lamps to indicate operation of the content theft-deterrent/alarm system.
 See "Content Theft-Deterrent/Alarm System" in the Index.